-EpiThany says it will test its multi-antigen vaccine EP-101 STEMVAC — in combination with the PD-L1 antibody Bavencio (avelumab) — as a neoadjuvant therapy in breast cancer patients, under a three-way agreement with Pfizer and Merck (EMD Serono in the United States and Canada).
+EpiThany says it will test its multi-antigen vaccine EP-101 STEMVAC — in combination with the PD-L1 antibody Bavencio (avelumab) — as a neoadjuvant therapy in breast cancer patients, under a three-way agreement with Pfizer and Merck KGaA (known as EMD Serono in the U.S. and Canada).

 The combination therapy will be assessed in a randomized, double-blind, placebo-controlled Phase 2 trial.
 EP-101 contains pieces of the CD105, Yb-1, SOX2, CDH2 and MDM2 proteins, and is designed to activate robust T-cell responses against cancer cells expressing these proteins.

 “The evaluation of our lead product candidate EP-101 in combination with avelumab in this randomized Phase 2 trial will build upon our compelling preclinical and early clinical data highlighting the potential benefits of Th-1 selective vaccination in women with breast cancer,” Bill Watt, EpiThany’s founder, president and CEO, said in a press release.

 The vaccine is currently being evaluated in a Phase 1 trial (NCT02157051) for patients with HER2-negative advanced breast cancer.

 The new Phase 2 trial will assess EP-101’s immunological efficacy, clinical activity and safety in combination with Bavencio and standard-of-care therapies, as a neoadjuvant therapy — meaning that women with breast cancer will receive it before their surgery.
 The trial, to begin in early 2018, will enroll up to 84 women who will be randomized to receive EP-101 or a placebo.